WHO WE ARE:

 PHOTOGRAPHY: Our photography interns get a front row seat and a backstage pass to all of our Fringe shows and events.
 This internship is only available during the “Focus on the Festival” time slot (December 1st – January 15th).
 A great way to build your portfolio with a vast variety of locations, conditions and subjects.

-AUDIENCE SERVICES: Help recruit and schedule our wonderful volunteers, manage box-office reports for each show, generate pre-sale reports and facilitate day-of and at-the-door ticketing.
+VENUE / BOX OFFICE MANAGEMENT: Help recruit and schedule our wonderful volunteers, manage box-office reports for each show, generate pre-sale reports and facilitate day-of and at-the-door ticketing.
+Help prepare each venue for the shows as well as for patrons.
 Greet guests, coordinate start of shows with stage manager as well as delivering our patented, one-of-a-kind pre-show speech to all patrons.
-This person would also be doing short in-person demographic surveys with our audience.

 WRITING and REVIEWING: This intern would have a tough job – see as many Fringe shows as possible!
 They would then write short blog-style reviews that we could tweet / post to facebook / publish on our website.
 Artists use positive reviews to generate ticket sales, as well as a marketing tool for other festivals and residencies.